Are you wondering what are the best places to visit on a short Northern Ireland day trip from Dublin? I’ve got you covered!

 I booked the Giants Causeway, Dark Hedges, Dunluce & Belfast Tour and it was a really nice introduction to Northern Ireland.

-But in retrospect, I kinda wished I had booked the Giant’s Causeway Full-Day Trip with Titanic Belfast Entry tour, because I wanted to visit the Titanic museum in Belfast, and I didn’t realize there wouldn’t be enough time.
+But in retrospect, I kind of wished I had booked the Giant’s Causeway Full-Day Trip with Titanic Belfast Entry tour, because I wanted to visit the Titanic museum in Belfast, and I didn’t realize there wouldn’t be enough time.

 This is because the Titanic Belfast museum is located in the Titanic Quarter, which is a 25-30 minute walk from where the bus dropped us off to explore Belfast’s city center.
 And a visit typically lasts between 1 and a half hours and 2 hours.